cguckes/ksp-chroma/README.md

 1. Unzip the release archive and place the KSPChromaControl folder in your KSP GameData directory.
 2. Start KSP and witness the awesomeness of highlighted function keys while kerbaling through space
+3. (optional) Move the file ChromaAppInfo.xml from the mod folder into the KSP folder, to allow Synapse to recognize the game properly.

 ## Todo